belgattitude/soluble-japha/doc/install_server.md

 ### Deploy and run

+!!! danger
+    For security reasons, the Javabridge server cannot be exposed on a public network.
+It must be limited to interactions on the same host/network and should be executed with the same user as the php client (not root).
+    Bind Tomcat to localhost or setup a firewall where applicable.

+#### Option 1: Tomcat

 Ensure Tomcat is [installed](./server/install_tomcat.md) or quickly run `sudo apt-get install tomcat8` on Ubuntu based systems, then copy the builded war file in the tomcat webapps folder.